hellonoam/towers-of-hanoi-in-HTML5/README.md

 Description
 -----------
-towers.html contains javascript needed. jquery is used for javacript functions but for drag & drop. it is nativ HTML5
+towers.html contains javascript needed. jquery is used for javacript functions but not for drag & drop.